 1. Purpose and scope

-The journal Ingenieria Solidaria is an academic publication whose objective is to disseminate articles on research, reflection and revision in engineering (systems, industrial, electronics, civil, materials, mines, chemistry, mechanics) and in engineering education.
+The journal Ingenieria Solidaria is an scientist publication whose objective is to disseminate articles on research, and revision in engineering (systems, industrial, electronics, civil, materials, mines, chemistry, mechanics) and in engineering education.
 Its target audience are researchers, research groups, teachers and engineering students in Colombia and other countries.

 Why Ingeniería Solidaria?